DroidDemos/SelfTracker/README.md

-Tracker
+Self Tracker
 =======

+track your life
+Developing in progress
-track your android usage
+1. track your phone usage everyday
+2. track your locations